- Minimum Players

-- One Flag CTF, Asymmetrical Territories
+- Asymmetrical Territories

 Fort Hank is a remake of Bunker Hill: a map created by Oakley HiDef and myself in Halo: Reach.
 The original began with Oakley doing what he did best: building a cool looking bunker in forge.
 He originally intended for the map to be an infection map, but brought me on early enough in the process to facilitate a change in direction.
 Drawing a bit of inspiration from High Ground, I began massaging the design into a fully asymmetrical objective map.
 The goal was to create an entirely one-sided experience revolving around the expansive bunker complex.
 After a lot of testing, the map was refined to create an excellent experience for asymmetrical Territories.

 Territories matches on Bunker Hill were extremely intense, with the defenders constantly scrambling to hold the line at different entrances to the bunker.
 Each team was forced to divide their attention between the bunker interior and the roof in order to control or capture the five territories.

 Territories meta game revolves around the fact that as attackers capture more objectives, the defenders are spread less thin, making the remaining objectives progressively more difficult to capture.
 On Bunker Hill, some territories are also inherently easier or more difficult to attack than others.
 The result of the combination of these concepts is that attacking teams must be extremely coordinated to focus first on the most difficult to capture objectives (C and E) and saved the easier ones (B in particular) for last.
 This leads to incredibly intense matches which display a very different brand of competitive play than is traditionally seen on Halo maps.